- Application permissions

 In order to use a gateway, you have to check it in this list (by tapping on the corresponding bullet to its left).
 By tapping on the name/number in the list you can access some more information about the gateway, like the carrier and country, as well as a short description written by its owner and a URL for extra details.

 Sending SMS may incur additional costs.
 The price for sending an SMS may vary based on the carrier to which the SMS is being sent.
 Please check with your mobile carrier for the relevant fees for sending SMS to the countries/carriers of the gateways.

 Here you can decide how to handle the summits database updates.
 You can either have it update automatically or you can update it on demand.

+By default this option is enabled.
 When enabled, SOTA Spotter periodically checks online to see if a newer version of the summits database is available.
 If there is, it is updated automatically.

-This feature uses your mobile device’s internet connection to download a file which is at least 16MB in size.
+This feature uses your mobile device’s internet connection to download a file which is at least 18MB in size.
 If you have a limited data plan you should leave this option disabled and only perform manual updates when your device has internet access through a WiFi connection.